-Dambulla, a town in the Matale district, is known for its many attractions.
-But perhaps its most significant one is the Golden Temple, a World Heritage Site.
+Dambulla, a town in the Matale district, is known for its many attractions, but perhaps its most significant one is the Golden Temple, a World Heritage Site.
 This cave temple stands 160m above ground, and to date, up to 80 caves have been discovered around it.
 Five particularly large caves serve as pathways to some of the Temple’s major attractions, which are mostly of Gautama Buddha, retelling the story of his life.
 The caves are located right below the massive overhanging rock.
 Murals cover the rocky walls of the Temple, spread out over an impressive area of 23,000 sq.ft.
-At the time of its construction, it was a rather essential and one of the largest monasteries in the country.
+At the time of its construction, it was one of the largest monasteries in the country.
 It’s believed that King Valagamba was responsible for the building of this cave temple, circa 1st century BC.

 4. Sacred City of Anuradhapura

 The Jaya Sri Maha Bodhi, a sacred fig tree, can be found in Anuradhapura.
-It’s believed that this tree, planted in 288 BC, grew from a branch from the holy Bodhi tree in India under which Lord Buddha was enlightened.
+It’s believed that this tree, planted in 288 BC, grew from a branch of the holy Bodhi tree in India under which Lord Buddha was enlightened.
 This makes it the oldest known human-planted tree in the world that’s still alive.

 Hundreds of devout followers visit this tree every day to worship.
-Construction within 500m of the tree is banned, and other fig trees had been planted around the sacred fig tree to protect it from lightning and wild animals.
+Construction within 500m of the tree is banned, and other fig trees have been planted around the sacred fig tree to protect it from lightning and wild animals.

 5. Galle Dutch Fort

-Idyllically located on the southern coast of the island, the Galle Fort was initially built by the Portuguese in 1588 and later fortified by the Dutch and British in the 17th and 18th century.
+Located on the southern coast of the island, the Galle Fort was initially built by the Portuguese in 1588 and later fortified by the Dutch and British in the 17th and 18th century.
 This UNESCO World Heritage Site encompasses the iconic lighthouse, clocktower and beautiful structures like the Groote Kerk within the ancient ramparts of the fort.
 Combining historical, architectural and archaeological monuments, the Galle Fort holds a number of attractions for travellers to explore.